tarockey/azure-debug-relay/README.md

 Before you start debugging with Azure Debug Relay, there are 3 places you configure it:

-1. Azure Portal.
+1. **Azure Portal or CLI** where you create an Azure Relay resource and an Azure Hybrid Connection in it.
-1. Local machine where you run Visual Studio Code and its Python debugger.
+1. **Local dev machine** where you run Visual Studio Code, its Python extension, and Azure Debug Relay extension with 2 configuration settings.
-1. Remote machine where you run the same code files that open locally in VS Code.
+1. **Remote machine** where you run the same code files that open locally in VS Code, with 2 lines that initiate debugging session for a certain request on an execution flow.

 ### In Azure Portal